Resxt/open-in-app/README.md

-# Open In-app
-Open In-App is a plugin for Powercord which adds support to open URLs in their own app.
-So for example, open Spotify links in the Spotify app, Steam links in the Steam app, etc.

 ## Installation
 To install this plugin you can either download it as a zip and extract to your plugins directory, or go to your plugins directory and clone it with the command below.